Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Introduction

 \section{Introduction}

+The main motivation for this research is a problem originated from a celebrated result of J. Mather and S. Yau \cite{MY} in the early eighties, which relates certain isomorphism classes of commutative $\C$-algebras to biholomorphic classes of isolated hypersurface singularities.
+Few years later, the main Theorem of \cite{MY} was generalized by T. Gaffney and H. Hauser \cite{GH} to the case of non-isolated hypersurface singularities.
+These results, as we will explain below, throw important light into the problem of (biholomorphic) classification of hypersurface singularities.

-This work comes from our interest in the classification of germs of hypersurface singularities in $(\C^n,0)$.
-A germ of a complex hypersurface $(X,0)\subset (\C^n,0)$ at the origin $0\in\C^n$ is defined as the zero set of some - non-trivial - principal ideal $I_X$ of the local ring $\Oh$, the ring of germs of holomorphic functions at $0\in\C^n$.
-A generator of $I_X$ - which is well-defined, modulo multiplication by an invertible element in $\Oh$ - is said to be an \emph{equation} for $(X,0)$; if $I_X=\langle f\rangle $ we often say that the germ \emph{is defined by} $f$ and we indicate this fact writing $(X_f,0)\subset (\C^n,0)$.
+We recall that a germ of a complex hypersurface $(X,0)\subset (\C^n,0)$ at the origin $0\in\C^n$ is defined as the zero set of some - non-trivial - principal ideal $I_X$ of the local ring $\Oh$, the ring of germs of holomorphic functions at $0\in\C^n$.
+A generator of $I_X$ - which is well-defined modulo multiplication by an invertible element in $\Oh$ - is said to be an \emph{equation} for $(X,0)$; if $I_X=\langle f\rangle $ we often say that the germ \emph{is defined by} $f$.
+When convenient, we emphasize this fact writing $(X_f,0)\subset (\C^n,0)$.